pola-rs/polars/docs/user-guide/getting-started.md

 - `with_columns`
 - `group_by`

-To learn more about expressions and the context in which they operate, see the User Guide sections: [Contexts](concepts/contexts.md) and [Expressions](concepts/expressions.md).
+To learn more about expressions and the context in which they operate, see the user guide sections: [Contexts](concepts/contexts.md) and [Expressions](concepts/expressions.md).

 ### Select